How to Become a Foster Carer in Ireland?

 When it comes to fostering, FFI values diversity.
-We believe that it is your personal qualities that count.
+We have carers all across Ireland and we believe it is personal qualities that count.
 There are a number of minimum requirements that should be met before you move forward to foster but each person is different so please do get in touch before assuming you won’t be eligible!

 Become a Foster Carer in Ireland.

-Our carers come from all sorts of backgrounds.
-However, there are a few essential requirements that you will need to have to become a foster carer in Ireland:
+There are a few essential requirements that you will need to meet to become a foster carer in Ireland:

 Minimum Age

-You must be over the age of 25 to be considered for a fostering application.
+You must be over the age of 25 to become a foster carer.

-You need to have a spare bedroom available in your home for fostering.
+You need to have a spare bedroom available in your home for a foster child.

 Driving Licence

-You must hold a full and valid driving licence to be eligible to foster.
+You must hold a full and valid driving licence and a car to become a foster carer.

 Work Flexibility